-Academic staff in both countries serve their students and their university in administrative and organizational roles.
-Over the years Dr. Wilson has contributed to the growing university is significant ways, including the faculty’s elected Council for nine years, the steering committee of which for three, the creation of the university’s peer-tutoring program, and directing for five years the university’s Dual Credit program across 32 area school partners and 120 teaching staff.
-Anyone who has research that requires ethics review on campus, or any athlete who must provide advance written notice of team-related class dates of conflict, can thank Dr. Wilson for his leadership.
-Within the university today, Dr. Wilson serves on the Honors Council and advises students with research interests in pursuit of careers in psychology requiring post-graduate education.
-Dr. Wilson also serves as social science liaison to the International Programs Office to assist in Study Abroad and international education provision.
+Differences in academic and pedagogical practice abroad indicate that academic staff over the globe serve their students and universities in administrative and organizational roles.
+During his time at Bellarmine Dr. Wilson has contributed to the growing private university in significant ways, including work on the elected Faculty Council for nine years, the steering committee of which for three years, the creation over 20 years ago of the university’s still-running peer-tutoring program, and directing for five years the university’s dual credit academic program with 32 area school partners and over 120 adjunct teaching staff.
+In addition, anyone on campus who has research requiring ethics board review, or any athlete with a class-time conflict providing advance notice of team-related travel, can thank Dr. Wilson for his leadership in creating these systems for a developing university.
+Today Dr. Wilson continues teaching first-year students the introductory psychology, and to degree students courses in learning psychology, cognitive psychology, and historical and philosophical foundations, while he produces high-impact research in critical psychology and serves as social sciences liaison to the Office of Study Abroad and International Learning.

 Research Experience and Interest Areas